ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 Equation \eqref{integrated} gives us the solution for the time evolution of the perturbations of $\mathbf{A}$.
-Remember, our perturbation to the equilibrium solution can be written in terms of the eigenvectors, and we are interested in whether the perturbation grows in time or shrinks in time.
+Remember, our perturbation to the equilibrium solution can be written as a combination of the eigenvectors, and we are interested in whether the perturbation grows in time or shrinks in time.
 The answer to that question all comes down to the values for the eigenvalues $\lambda_k$.
 Broadly speaking, there are three possibilities: